gstache/Sakuranov/Petals_ch4.md

 Ibanez was silent for a moment too long, and Tavka realized that he didn't have an answer for why, so they helpfully provided options, "Either you are a half wit detective, plying their trade as a interstellar convenience guard" As Ibanez began to open his mouth Tavka sped up, "OR you didn't have us arrested, in which case you aren't in control of your own security."
 They had certainly overstepped protocol now, and the vein pulsing in Ibanez's forehead confirmed this.

-Cold as space and flat as the plains of Hanstok he replied "You may go," and they obliged.
+Cold as space and flat as the seas of Hanstok he replied "You may go," and they obliged.

 ---